-As an employer Cranfield University has a legal responsibility to produce a Policy Statement which describes how it will manage Health and Safety.
+Cranfield University is your employer and under UK Health and Safety law has the responsibility for your Health and Safety.
+As an employer Cranfield University has a legal responsibility to produce a Policy Statement which describes how it will manage Health and Safety for you.

-The Policy Statement can be found on the Policies page of the University Intranet, and is displayed on noticeboards throughout CDS.
+The policy document can be found at the back of this handbook, and is displayed on noticeboards throughout CDS.